Strawberry Shortcake Pots

 Add all of the shortcake ingredients to your food processor and blend on high until well combined.
 Press the mixture very firmly into a small baking tin lined with parchment paper and bake for about 12 minutes until golden and starting to crisp.
 Set aside on a wire rack to cool.

-Scoop the coconut cream from the top of each tin (keep the water for something else) and add it to a large bowl with a tablespoon of maple syrup/honey (you can use an extra tablespoon if you want it sweeter).
-Use an electric whisk to whip the cream.
+Add the coconut yoghurt to a large bowl with a tablespoon of maple syrup/honey (you can use an extra tablespoon if you want it sweeter).
+Use an electric whisk to whisk it until whipped.

 Chop most of the strawberries into small slices, keeping a few back for the tops, and fill the bottom of each serving jar.
 Add a dollop of cream on top.